JDamour/boxwise-doodba/README.md

        ln -s devel.yaml docker-compose.yml

+7. Install all boxwise modules and the module_auto_update module.

+        docker-compose run --rm odoo --stop-after-init -i module_auto_update,boxwise_wms,boxwise_wms_pampiraiki && docker-compose run --rm odoo autoupdate --stop-after-init

+    The second command creates a hash stored in the db to track if modules changed over time.

+You are now ready to go.
+All boxwise repos and modules are already checked out and installed.

-7. Start your development environment.
+9. Start your development environment.

        docker-compose up

-8. (optional) If you need to print / download pdfs you have to change the system parameter `web.base.url`.
-Docker is putting a network layer on top.
-Because of that odoo is assuming the wrong network adress of itself and cannot find the pdf converter when you want to download reports.
-To solve this problem do the following:

-    8.1 Run the command (The command only works if the server is running and if you have not renamed the git repo of boxwise-doodba.
-In that case you have to adjust the name of the odoo docker container in the command.)

-        echo http://$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' boxwise-doodba_odoo_1):8069

-    8.2 Save the result in the system parameter `ẁeb.base.url` through the odoo interface.
-Therefore, go to the menu

-        Settings / Technical / Parameters / System Parameters

-You are now ready to go.
-All boxwise repos and modules are already checked out and installed through a git

 ## Default